simvue-io/docs/docs/python-client/overview.md

    ...
 ```
 In this case it is not necessary to explicitly run `run.close()`.
+Another benefit of using the context manager is
+that if the code exits with an exception the status of the run will change to `failed`.

-If a code crashes without calling `close()` after a few minutes the state of the run will change to `lost`.
+Without the context manager, if a code exits without calling `close()` after a few minutes the state of the run will change to `lost`.

 ## Multiple runs in one code